 - How many businesses appear and disappear each year?

-Check out the statistics on business entries and exits per year.
+Take a look at the statistics on business entries and exits per year.

 - Date modified: